 You’ll be crossing the borders between three countries on this trip and, while it is usually straightforward, you may need to be patient.
 Make sure you’ve got your best car game ready if there are any delays!

 Is it hot in here?
 Well you’re in tropical Central America so it can get really hot and humid.
 Carry plenty of water because hydration is key, especially when you’re walking a lot.

 It’s a good idea to try and brush up on as many Spanish words as you can.
 While locals are really friendly, they’re also shy, so knowing some local lingo is a great way to break the ice and show you care.

-4. Please be careful when booking flights to/from Antigua; make sure you fly into/out of Guatemala City Airport [GUA].
+5. Please be careful when booking flights from Antigua; make sure you fly out of Guatemala City Airport [GUA].
 Guatemala City Airport is the closest airport to Antigua.
-Please do NOT book flights to/from Antigua & Barbuda Airport [ANU] as this is an island in the Caribbean.
+Please do not book flights from Antigua & Barbuda Airport [ANU] as this is an island in the Caribbean.